dmc5179/openshift-virtualization/pci-passthrough/README.md

 NOTE: The most common issue with PCI passthrough is that the nvidia kernel module is loaded on a host which claims the devices instead of vfio claiming the devices.
       A GPU device at the OS level cannot be managed by both the nvidia kernel module and the vfio module at the same time.

+- Deploy the GPU operator
+- Deploy the OpenShift Virt Operator
+- Deploy a cluster policy for the GPU Operator
+- Create a HyperConverged instance for the OpenShift Virt Operator

 - Enable IOMMU in the kernel
 ```console